Announcing another Simply CUTe SVG – 4th of July Fireworks Scrapbook Page

 - Add photos to silver circle borders.
 They can go either wide or tall direction.
 I adhered mine with pop dots to make them POP!

-The mirror paper are shown above.
+The mirror paper is shown above.
 There’s also a couple of photos of a hologram type paper that worked well too.

 But the mirror paper just jumps off the page.
 Don’t you just love that mirrored paper??
 I purchased mine at Hobby Lobby: Silver Foil, Bazzill Basics Paper is the brand.

 A few notes: